View some of Coordinated Care's benefits below. View the complete list of benefits available (PDF).

 Coordinated Care is proud to be working with SafeLink Wireless to offer you this special, federal program.
 As a member of our plan, you get all the same benefits of a SafeLink phone, plus unlimited text messages and calls to Coordinated Care member services.
 There is no added cost for these extras.

-- A free phone and 250 domestic minutes per month or an international plan with 68 minutes
+- A free phone and 350 domestic minutes per month and 4.5 GB of data.

 - The option to buy extra minutes at a discount.
 Only $0.10 per extra minute